Valikahn/TryHackMe-Jr-Penetration-Tester/jump_challange.md

 **Pathway:** *Jr Penetration Tester* | **Section:** *Privilege Escalation* | **Challange:** *Jump*

+Click [here](https://tryhackme.com/room/jump) to go to this chanllange now!

 > **Spoiler warning:** This write-up contains the full exploitation chain, however no flag codes are shown in this write-up!
 >
 > **Please note:** The IP addresses shown in this write-up were allocated during the TryHackMe lab, with the attack performed from my own Kali Linux VM using OpenVPN connected to the TryHackMe Paris VPN server.